Rflands92/Fords-Portfolio/README.md

 Study Area

 **Grand County, Colorado** — The East Troublesome Fire burned primarily through the **Arapaho & Roosevelt National Forest** and threatened the communities of Grand Lake and Granby before containment.

 ---

-How to Run the Notebook

-1. Open **ArcGIS Pro** and launch the notebook from the Catalog pane
-2. Update `PROJECT_FOLDER` in Section 1 to your local working directory
-3. Download MTBS data from https://www.mtbs.gov/direct-download (Event ID: `CO4023510601020201021`)
-4. Ensure **Spatial Analyst** extension is licensed in ArcGIS Pro
-5. Run cells sequentially from top to bottom.

----